hbanzhaf/steering_functions/README.md

 ### Linking

-To link this library with another [ROS] package, add these lines to your package's CMakeLists.txt
+To link this library with another [ROS1] package, add these lines to your package's CMakeLists.txt

     find_package(catkin REQUIRED COMPONENTS
       steering_functions